 The firm size distribution is thus a power law-Zipf's Law (Axtell 2001).
 Namely, the slope of the log frequency on the log firm size is a negative constant.
 The Pareto distribution approach may thus be useful in matching Zipf's Law in the data.
-Moreover, through an entrepreneurial lens, differences in these distributions can inform the role of immigration.
-Immigration produces a right shift in the economy's entrepreneurial acumen distribution if $a_1 > a_0$.
+Moreover, through an entrepreneurial lens, differences in these normalized frequency distributions can inform the role of immigration.
+Immigration produces a right shift in the economy's entrepreneurial acumen distribution if $a_1 > a_0$ .
 This feature will be seen as a right shift in the firm size frequency per group member, (12), and an increased rate of entrepreneurship, (11), when comparing the immigrant and native populations.
-From Proposition 1, such a right shift increases the wages of domestic workers and GDP per capita.
+From Proposition 1, such a right shift increases the wages of domestic workers, as well as GDP per capita.

 Finally, one can aggregate the total employment created by firms from a given population of founders.
-This creates an intuitive metric, comparing jobs created with the number of workers of a given type.
+This creates a simple and intuitive metric, comparing jobs created with the number of workers of a given type.
 Corollary 3.
-The total number of jobs created by immigrants is greater than the number of immigrants in the workforce if $a_1 > a_0$ and less than the number of immigrants in the workforce if $a_1 < a_0$.
+The total number of jobs created by immigrants is greater than the number of immigrants in the workforce if $a_1 > a_0$ .
+The total number of jobs created by immigrants is less than the number of immigrants in the workforce if $a_1 < a_0$ .

-This corollary is another way of seeing the labor market implications of immigration.
-The net job creation effect (quantity), like the net wage effect (price), is increasing in immigration if immigrants have an advantageous distribution of entrepreneurial acumen.
+This corollary is another way of seeing the net labor market implications of immigration.
+The net labor demand effect (quantity) from immigration, like the net wage effect (price) from immigration, is increasing in immigration if immigrants have an advantageous distribution of entrepreneurial acumen.